 If you’re anything like us, you’ve probably spent many an hour reading Jane Austen novels or binging period dramas on Netflix, dreaming of becoming Lord or Lady of your very own manor.
 Well, we’re here to tell you that dreams really can come true if you choose a stately home wedding venue.

 From impressive Scottish manors to grand houses once occupied by royalty, the UK has a wealth of stately home wedding venues just waiting to play host to your big day.
-All you’ll need to do next is choose a fittingly elegant wedding dress and decide whether you’re going classic car or horse and carriage for your grand entrance up that sweeping driveway…
+All you’ll need to do next is choose a fittingly regency wedding dress and decide whether you’re going classic car or horse and carriage for your grand entrance up that sweeping driveway…

 2. Manor by the Lake, Gloucestershire